potatopplking/pathfinding_demo/README.md

 ### Jupyter notebook

 Contains the same demo as the standalone script and some notes.
 Since Github supports Jupyter Notebooks now, you can go [directly to the file](./python/pathfinding_demo.ipynb).

-Alternatively (or if you want to edit the file), you can use the [Jupyeter Lab on the official website](https://jupyter.org/try-jupyter/lab/):

-* click the icon "Upload files" (on the top of left sidebar)
-* select pathfinding_demo.ipynb
-* file should be now visible in the left sidebar.
-Double-click it and confirm default kernel selection
-* run all the cells one by one (play button on the top) or run all of at once using menu "Run -> Run All Cells"

 ## C++